apereo/cas/docs/cas-server-documentation/ux/User-Interface-Customization-CSSJS.md

 <script type="text/javascript" src="/js/custom.js"></script>
 ```

-If you are developing themes per service, each theme also has the ability to specify a custom `cas.js` file under the `cas.javascript.file` setting.
+If you are developing themes per service, each theme also has the ability to specify a custom `cas.js` file under the `cas.standard.js.file` setting.

 Most importantly, the following Javascript libraries are utilized by CAS automatically: